Desafios-Tecnicos/EBANX-assessment/README.md

 # Description

-This an api created to the EBANX technical assessment, forked from  my personal boilerplate.
+This is an API created to the EBANX technical assessment, forked from  my personal boilerplate.
 All unecessary features had been removed, so, if you want to know a little more about the boilerplate, visit the original boilerplate (https://github.com/PratesJr/nest-js-scaffold)

 ## System Requirements